Jeffrey Epstein’s Victims Denied Compensation From Federal Government

 “We are disappointed that no remedy will be awarded for the proven violation of the victims’ rights that the government caused in this case,” he said.

 Per KTLA, the victims sued the Justice Department in 2008 over their handling of Epstein’s plea negotiations.
-Even after Epstein paid financial settlements to victims and completed his 13-month stint, they maintained that prosecutors violated the federal Crime Victims’ Rights Act.
+Even after Epstein paid financial settlements to victims and completed his 13-month stint, victims maintained that prosecutors had violated the federal Crime Victims’ Rights Act.

-Marra reportedly said that victims could “take solace” in knowing that their actions led to the shortcomings of the Justice Department’s handling of the Epstein investigation, the attention drawn to the Crime Victims’ Rights Act, and the federal prosecution brought against the wealthy financier in July.
+Marra reportedly said that victims could “take solace” in knowing that their actions led to highlighting the shortcomings of the Justice Department’s handling of the Epstein investigation, the attention drawn to the Crime Victims’ Rights Act, and the federal prosecution brought against the wealthy financier in July.

 According to Marra, the victims “likely” played a role in the federal charges against Epstein before his death.